garrett-sutton/garrett-sutton.github.io/_drafts/chicago-marathon.md

 at ~3, but the problem is that I then took another one at like 6 miles, and then another one at like 9 miles.
 3 points to make of this:

 1. I think this was too many gels in this short of time.
-I didn't have a strict plan going in and I honestly think I misjudged the math of when I needed to take them after took the first one.
+I didn't have a strict plan going in and I honestly think I did the the math wrong of when I needed to take them after the first one.
 1. I think I was a bit pannicked and I definitely did similar things in training.
 When things got hard, i would go to a gel and because of how I did long run workouts (long M paced intervals),